Navigate your Nervous System

 I want to honor the individual autonomic wisdom and help people to find the right degree of neural challenge.
 You might want to stretch your system a bit, but not stress it.

-By signing up for my newsletter, you'll also receive a video with my polyvagal explanation as I've taught it in my Wheel of Consent workshop.
+On this page, you will also find a video with my polyvagal explanation as I've taught it in my Wheel of Consent workshop.
 So that's a special, free gift for you.
 The audio is not very loud (although I've used a microphone), so not suitable to listen in your car.

-It is the start of any Nervous system training as well.
+Watching this video is the start of any Nervous system training I offer as well.